Choosing between a money market vs. savings account can be tough. Use this guide to find out which one is best for your savings goals.

 Consider these features when trying to decide between a money market and traditional savings account:

 - Interest rates.
 Generally money market accounts pay a higher APY — but that usually depends on a higher opening deposit.

 - Deposit requirements.
 Money market accounts usually require a high opening deposit of at least $2,500.
 If you don’t have significant savings, you might want to consider a traditional savings account.

 - Features.
 Explore and compare account features like reward programs, mobile banking and budgeting tools.

 - Fees.
 Look out for service fees for balance minimums, withdrawing funds and outgoing wires.

 - Access.
 Consider how much you want access to your money.
-Federal regulation limits both accounts to six withdrawals, but some traditional savings accounts make it difficult to access your money.
+Federal regulation limits both accounts to six withdrawals.
+But this rule could be temporarily waived due to the coronavirus pandemic.
+Check with your provider.

 - Security.
 Regardless of which account you choose, find out if it’s covered by FDIC deposit insurance or any other security features.

 Money market accounts provide flexible access and higher interest rates, but often have higher deposit requirements.
 Traditional savings accounts, on the other hand, can limit spending and have lower deposit requirements, making it easy to start saving.
-Compare your options for traditional savings accounts and money market accounts to find out which one is right for you.
+Compare your options for the best savings accounts and best money market accounts to find one that’s right for you.